If you're obese, you're more likely to develop a number of potentially serious health problems, including:

 - Heart disease

-- Sleep apnea, a potentially serious sleep disorder in which breathing repeatedly stops and starts
+- Breathing disorders, including sleep apnea, a potentially serious sleep disorder in which breathing repeatedly stops and starts

 - Gallbladder disease